corsairmarks/more_standard_districts/mod/README.md

     * The Tech-World and Fortress World colony designations requirements more accurately reflect the base game: they can be used on any planet which is not an ecumenopolis, habitat, or ringworld - the bonus district build speed modifiers will only appear on planets supported by the districts
     * Fix the broken weight-related script_value for the Commercial World colony designation
     * Improve weighting for Fortress Worlds and Fortress Stations
+* 5.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Bonus clerk jobs are now tied to the tradition Trickle Up Economics instead of Interstellar Franchising (from underlying game changes)
+    * Add override of new built-in trigger `has_trade_designation`, consume it for trade colony automation
+    * Trade planet automation is now an override and cooperates with my other trade-related district mods
+    * No longer destroy the archive advanced buildings when out of exotic gas (mirrors similar changes in the underlying game)
+    * Integrate underlying automation plan and colony designation changes
+    * Apply changes from the game's district types to my similar types (e.g. the new perks for the spiritualist federation affecting unity districts)

 ## Source Code